syntaqx/weightloss-journal/README.md

 - __Todays Weight:__ 186.8

-- Going to start weighing myself under the following criteria to try and get consistent results:
+Going to start weighing myself under the following criteria to try and get consistent results:

 - I've completed a 12 hour fast
 - I've slept within that fast
 - Which implies I wasn't drinking much water for the last 6 hours
 - This usually means I'm weighing myself in the mornings-noon

-- Purchased a few things:
+Purchased a few things:

 - [Isopure Protein Powder Chocolate](https://www.amazon.com/dp/B07PHHKV6X) - Time to attempt 2% Milk + Chocolate for better flavor, I'll follow up after I've tried it
 - [NonEcho Men Sauna Vest](https://www.amazon.com/dp/B01767LOYU) - This should be really nice for the Sauna at EoS; Have been doing research that Sauna a few times a week is both good for health, and it's free calories burnt
 - [MEETWOO Mens Compression Pants](https://www.amazon.com/gp/product/B09N8Z11YQ/) - I never seem to have enough because I'm lazy and barely do laundry

+I've unfortunately got a blister on my right foot (2nd smallest toe) so I think I'll have to pass on gym today.
+Going to try to eat light to compensate; and a rest day is probably good for the body.